jekeymer/Percolate/README.md

 https://gist.github.com/tobin/909424

-The code from the gist link above, here it is mostly encapsulated in the "myHK.h" file.
+The code from the gist link above, here, it is mostly encapsulated in the "myHK.h" file.